rithumaria/readmeTrials/README.md

 @github/support Helped  to learn the way to write a program in github fast

 **You can bring up a list of suggested issues and pull requests within the repository by typing #.
 Type the issue or pull request number or title to filter the list, and then press either tab or enter to complete the highlighted result.**

+**For using emoji in the use the syntax :emojicode: **

+you can find the emoji code at (https://www.webpagefx.com/tools/emoji-cheat-sheet)